Piper Sandler Begins Coverage on Signify Health (NYSE:SGFY)

-Analysts at Piper Sandler assumed coverage on shares of Signify Health (NYSE:SGFY) in a note issued to investors on Monday, Briefing.com reports.
+Piper Sandler began coverage on shares of Signify Health (NYSE:SGFY) in a research note issued on Monday, Benzinga reports.
 The brokerage set an “overweight” rating and a $42.00 price target on the stock.
-Piper Sandler’s price objective would suggest a potential upside of 48.36% from the stock’s current price.
+Piper Sandler’s price target suggests a potential upside of 39.21% from the stock’s current price.
+Piper Sandler also issued estimates for Signify Health’s FY2022 earnings at $0.55 EPS.

-Other analysts have also issued reports about the company.
-The Goldman Sachs Group began coverage on Signify Health in a report on Monday.
-They issued a “neutral” rating and a $31.00 price objective for the company.
-Bank of America began coverage on Signify Health in a report on Monday.
-They issued a “buy” rating and a $34.00 price objective for the company.
+Several other equities research analysts have also commented on the company.
+Bank of America initiated coverage on Signify Health in a research report on Monday.
+They issued a “buy” rating and a $34.00 price objective on the stock.
+William Blair initiated coverage on Signify Health in a research report on Monday.
+They issued an “outperform” rating on the stock.
+Barclays initiated coverage on Signify Health in a research report on Monday.
+They issued an “equal weight” rating and a $30.00 price objective on the stock.
+UBS Group initiated coverage on Signify Health in a research report on Monday.
+They issued a “neutral” rating and a $34.00 price objective on the stock.
+Finally, Deutsche Bank Aktiengesellschaft initiated coverage on Signify Health in a research report on Monday.
+They issued a “buy” rating and a $35.00 price objective on the stock.
+Three analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and an average target price of $34.33.

 Signify Health Company Profile